 - Clay seeds.
 Each child designs a seed that demonstrates how it will be dispersed.
 They then make it from clay to take back to school

 - Helicopter seeds.
-Make paper helicopter seeds and then test their effectiveness and how they spin outside.
-For year 5/6 children make different types of helicopter seed models and investigate which one works best
+Make paper helicopter seeds and then test their effectiveness and how they spin.
+For year 5/6 children make different types of helicopter seed models and investigate which best represents a real helicopter type seed.

 - Tree identification.
 Find six special trees and, using a specially designed booklet, identify them and decide whether the seeds are dispersed by wind, animals or humans